Barnaby Raine

 Barnaby Raine (born 4 May 1995) is an English historian and activist.
 He is known for his left-wing and anti-imperialist political commentary.
 In recent years he has become known for speaking out in favor of the Palestinian people.
-Raine was raised in London's Jewish community.

 Early life and education

 Raine grew up in North London in a family described as 'committed Zionists'.
 His mother is now an academic specialising in health care inequalities.
 His father was an executive for the payday lender Wonga.com.

 Raine attended Westminster School in central London.
 He subsequently studied at Wadham College, Oxford and graduated with a Bachelor of Arts in History and Politics in 2016.
 In his final year at Oxford, Raine sat on the National Executive Committee of the National Union of Students (NUS).

 After graduating from Oxford, Raine went on to complete a Master of Arts in History at Columbia University, New York, in 2018 and is currently writing his PhD at the same institution on "the decline of thinking about the end of capitalism".
 He was awarded a 2020 International Dissertation Research Fellowship by the Social Science Research Council (SSRC).